Javed Ilyas

 Javed Ilyas is a Pakistani former cricketer.
 He played twenty-eight first-class and two List A cricket matches between 1971/72 and 1985/86 for Multan and Punjab cricket teams.

 Born on 25 April 1955, in a landowning family, his father was a government servant.
-He is a maternal uncle of Pakistani cricketer Inzamam-ul-Haq.
+He is a paternal uncle of Pakistani cricketer Inzamam-ul-Haq.

 He was educated at the Government College, Sahiwal and the Government College, Bosan Road, Multan.